AXIS5hacker/DNX-Note-Width-Changer/README.md

 Special thanks to [i0ntempest](https://github.com/i0ntempest) for helping me debugging and making the Makefile.

-The project contains a graphic application and a console application.
+The project contains a graphic application (DNX_widthGUI.exe) and a console application(Dynamix chart width control_x64.exe).

 # Installation

 ### Windows

-Download `Dynamix chart width control_x86.exe` (for i386 users) or `Dynamix chart width control_x64.exe` (for x86_64 users) from [Releases](https://github.com/AXIS5hacker/DNX-Note-Width-Changer/releases) and run in command prompt to use it, or build manually with Visual Studio.
+For console application, download `Dynamix chart width control.zip` from [Releases](https://github.com/AXIS5hacker/DNX-Note-Width-Changer/releases) and run `Dynamix chart width control_x86.exe` (for i386 users) or `Dynamix chart width control_x64.exe` (for x86_64 users) in the "console" directory in command prompt to use it, or build manually with Visual Studio.

+For GUI application, download `Dynamix chart width control.zip` from [Releases](https://github.com/AXIS5hacker/DNX-Note-Width-Changer/releases) and run `DNX_widthGUI.exe` in the "GUI" directory to use it.

 ### macOS & Linux